chaos-mesh/website/versioned_docs/version-2.4.3/quick-start.md

 - If the current environment is [kind](https://kind.sigs.k8s.io/), add the `--local kind` parameter at the end of the script.

   <PickVersion>
-  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --local kind
+  {`curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --local kind`}
   </PickVersion>

   If you want to specify a `kind` version, add the `--kind-version xx` parameter at the end of the script, for example:

   <PickVersion>
-  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --local kind --kind-version v0.10.0
+  {`curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --local kind --kind-version v0.10.0`}
   </PickVersion>

 - If the current environment is [K3s](https://k3s.io/), add the `--k3s` parameter at the end of the script.

   <PickVersion>
-  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --k3s
+  {`curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --k3s`}
   </PickVersion>

 - If the current environment is [Microk8s](https://microk8s.io/), add the `--microk8s` parameter at the end of the script.

   <PickVersion>
-  curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --microk8s
+  {`curl -sSL https://mirrors.chaos-mesh.org/latest/install.sh | bash -s -- --microk8s`}
   </PickVersion>

 :::